Home Tech

 Insurance rates are inching ever closer to the sky, but smart-home devices could soon save you big bucks.
 Many insurers have started offering discounts to homeowners who use connected-home devices like smart thermostats, smart water meters, or smart smoke detectors.

-Smart home devices could save you a lot of money on home insurance; when you install these devices, your home’s smart technology gets smarter.
+Many people aren’t aware of this, but smart home devices could save you a lot of money on home insurance; when you install these devices, your home’s smart technology gets smarter.
 The more devices you install, the safer your home is.
-According to HomeInsurance.com, a modern home may have as many as 500 devices and devices.
+According to HomeInsurance.com, a modern home may have as many as 500 devices.

 Smart-home devices like smart thermostats, switches, cameras, locks, and water heaters can automatically sense something wrong and alert you, your family, or your home insurance company.
-They can save you money on homeowner’s insurance.
+These gadgets can also yield savings on homeowner’s insurance, making it a prudent choice to consider outfitting your home with these essential devices at your earliest convenience.

-You’ve invested a lot into your home, and you’ll want to keep it that way.
-Investing in a smart home device could help lower your homeowner’s insurance premium-and make your home even safer.
+Truth be told, you’ve invested a lot into your home, and you’ll want to keep it that way.
+Investing in a smart home device could help lower your homeowner’s insurance premium and make your home even safer.
 For instance, smoke detectors and carbon monoxide detectors, which when paired with a flame retardent, can save the lives of occupants and boatloads of money which would have otherwise been required to recover from fire destruction.

 That is why smart-home devices are all the rage these days (as they can save you some serious money on your homeowner’s insurance policy).
 Some insurers, such as Allstate, offer discounts to homeowners who install advanced security equipment, including smart locks, glass break sensors, smart thermostats, and flood detectors.
 If your home is on the older side, or you get robbed or flooded, you could see your insurance costs rise.
 But, by installing these safety features, you could see them go down.